 Managing Depression Among Residents

-This metric measures the percentage of long-term patients demonstrating signs of depression.
-Some believe that this is a reasonable measure of patient quality of care.
+This datapoint measures the percentage of long-term care patients demonstrating symptoms of depression.

 Appropriate Vaccine Usage